 They can also interact with fans in many ways most often via social media, live-streaming platforms, and also in-person during tournaments.
 In the same way, fans can also follow their favorite player or teams on various digital platforms.

 For example, the highly popular streamer Shroud from Canada has a net worth of $8-12 million which is insane.

 eSports in North America

-One of the largest eSports markets is North America which is predicted to have a revenue of about $300 million this year.
+One of the largest eSports markets in North America which are predicted to have a revenue of about $300 million this year.